Honoring Tradition.

 Print

-With a life that spanned times of grief and joy, times of plenty and want, all who knew Rick VanderVeen will certainly agree that he kept sight of what mattered most through it all.
-He was a constant source of strength, and he faced every obstacle that came his way with unwavering determination, always staying positive and grateful.
+With a life that spanned times of grief and joy, all who knew Rick VanderVeen will certainly agree that he kept sight of what mattered most through it all.
+He was a constant source of strength, and he faced every obstacle that came his way with unwavering determination.
 Nothing made Rick happier than surrounding himself with his family and friends.
-His willingness to serve others made him a shining light in his church and his community.
 Deeply loved, Rick will be forever missed by those who knew him best.

 Rick was born in Grand Rapids, Michigan, welcomed by his overjoyed parents, Bill and Lucille VanderVeen.
-The youngest of the three VanderVeen children, he was raised in the family home on Graceland Street alongside his older siblings, Jacqueline and Randy.
+The youngest of the three VanderVeen children, he was raised in the family home on Graceland Street alongside his older siblings, Jacquelyn and Randy.
 Rick’s father supported the family by working at Monarch Printing and as a salesman.
 Rick’s childhood was filled with countless fond memories.
-He enjoyed going to the Kent County Club to go sledding, and his dad even built an ice rink in their yard so they didn’t even have to leave home to have fun on the ice.
-As a boy, Rick loved playing with the neighborhood kids and riding his bike around town.
+As a boy, Rick enjoyed the companionship of a group of neighborhood kids, playing outside year-round; there was sledding at nearby Kent Hills Country Club and skating on a large rink his dad made in the side yard every winter, and in the summer, bike riding took center stage.

-Of all the things Rick loved in life, he cherished his family above all else.
-He was thrilled to become an uncle to his nieces and nephews, Lauren, Corie, Colbi, and Bradd.
-Rick doted on the kids and often picked out thoughtful gifts for each of them.
-He lived with his parents for his entire life, and he was always there for them until they both passed away.
+Of all the things Rick loved in life, he cherished his family and friends above all else.
+He was thrilled to welcome his nieces and nephew, Lauren, Corie and Bradd.
+Rick was a good uncle, providing thoughtful gifts, especially at Christmas.
 Rick then moved to a condo, where he lived until settling down in Storypoint Forest Hills for more support.

-Rick W. VanderVeen entered the arms of his heavenly father on September 12, 2025.Rick was preceded in death by his parents Bill and Lucille VanderVeen.
-Surviving are his siblings: Jacquelyn and Bennett West, Randall and Carol VanderVeen; his nieces and nephew Lauren West, Corie and Colbi Dykhouse, and Bradd VanderVeen.
+Rick William VanderVeen entered the arms of his heavenly father on September 12, 2025.Rick was preceded in death by his parents Bill and Lucille VanderVeen.
+Surviving are his siblings: Jacquelyn (Bennett) West and Randall (Carol) VanderVeen; his nieces and nephew Lauren West, Corie (Colbi) Dykhouse, and Bradd VanderVeen.
 Funeral services will be held Wednesday September 17, 2025 at 11 A.M. at Heritage Life Story Funeral Home Van Strien-Creston Chapel, 1833 Plainfield Ave, NE Grand Rapids, MI 49505.
 Interment will be in Fairplains Cemetery.
 Rick’s family will meet with relatives and friends Wednesday September 17, 2025 at Heritage Life Story Funeral home Van Strien Creston Chapel 1833 Plainfield Ave N.E.
 Grand Rapids, MI 49505 from 10 A.M. to the start of the service, a small lunch will be served following this service.
 For those who wish, memorial contributions to Word and Deed or the American Cancer Society would be appreciated.
 To read more of Rick’s Life Story, share a memory or sign the online register book please visit www.heritagelifestory.com.